ibis-project/ibis/README.md

 └───────────┴───────────┴───────┘
 ```

-This allows you to combine the flexibility of Python with the scale and performance of modern SQL OLAP engines.
+This allows you to combine the flexibility of Python with the scale and performance of modern SQL.

 ## Backends